feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 After the script:

 **DELIVERY NOTES:** One note per meaningful delivery decision.
 References specific lines by quoting them.
-Includes notes on where personality moments should break through and what that looks and sounds like for this specific creator. **Includes at least one note per Step 3 A9 humor technique identifying where it appears and how long to let it run.
-For Technique 2 specifically, the delivery note must confirm the full duration of the extended analogy and instruct not to cut it short.**
+Includes notes on where personality moments should break through.
+Includes at least one note per A9 humor technique identifying where it appears and how long to let it run.
+For Technique 2 specifically, the note must confirm the full duration and instruct not to cut it short.

 **SOURCE NOTES:** Every factual claim mapped to its verified source.
 Single-source claims flagged.
 Anonymous-source numeric figures noted as removed.
 Legal sources identified.
 Timeline sources noted separately.
 Unsourced claims removed.